tox7cv3nom/Freak/readme.md

 **Mechanism**

 ### CMS detection
-  Detect the CMS and its version used in thw web application
+  Detect the CMS and its version used in the web application

 ### crawling
   crawl the webpage and find sensitive files like .git, wp-json, xmlrpc, crossdomain, etc.